Accepting New Patients

 Since 2016 under the Comprehensive Addiction and Recovery Act (CARA), qualified Nurse practitioners and Physician Assistants can also apply for waiver, and prescribe the above medications.

-| Buprenorphine extended release depot preparations Sublocade once a month injection |
+Buprenorphine extended release depot preparations

 Buprenorphine is now available as a once a month injection under the brand Sublocade.
 This is not sold in pharmacies and is only available through a medical provider.
-Sublocadeβs approximate cost is $1,600 per monthly dose of either strength.
+Sublocade’s approximate cost is $1,600 per monthly dose of either strength.

 Excerpt from the FDA notice: